Welcome

 Diplomatic relations between Germany and South Sudan were established on 9 July 2011, the day on which South Sudan became an independent state.

-In the sphere of culture and education, the German Embassy in Juba supports a small but active scene involving literary figures, filmmakers (and the Juba Film Festival), musicians and dance groups.
+In the sphere of culture and education, the German Embassy in Juba supports a small but active scene involving filmmakers (e.g. the Juba Film Festival), musicians and dance groups.
+The Goethe-Institut also promotes cultural projects in South Sudan from its base in Ethiopia.